See what questions

 Gastritis, or dyspepsia, is an inflammation of the stomach lining.
 Some people have gastritis after drinking too much alcohol, eating too much, eating spicy food, or smoking.
 Others develop gastritis after prolonged use of nonsteroidal anti-inflammatory drugs (NSAIDs) or infection with bacteria such as Escherichia coli, Salmonella, or Helicobacter pylori.
 Sometimes gastritis develops after major surgery, traumatic injury, burns, or severe infections.
 Certain diseases, such as pernicious anemia, autoimmune disorders, and chronic bile reflux, can cause gastritis as well.
 (Source: excerpt from Gastritis: NIDDK)

 Gastritis, or dyspepsia, is an inflammation of the stomach lining.
-Some...
+Some people have...
 (Source: excerpt from Gastritis: NIDDK)

 Inflammation of the lining of the stomach; nausea and loss of appetite and discomfort after eating